Blosc/bloscpack/README.rst

 How to Optimize Logging
 -----------------------

 Some care must be taken when logging in the inner loop.
-For example condier the following two commits:
+For example consider the following two commits:

 * https://github.com/Blosc/bloscpack/commit/0854930514eebaf7dbc6c4dcf3589dbcb9f2fdc9